American doctor shot dead in Pakistan in suspected sectarian attack

 Others were driven from their homes or had businesses seized.

-(Writing by Katharine Houreld; Additional reporting by Mubasher Bukhari; Editing by Nick Macfie and Alison Williams)
+(Writing by Katharine Houreld; Additional reporting by Mubasher Bukhari; Editing by Nick Macfie)